History of Sexuality Women's History Stella Browne Archival matters

 Proud Heritage

 'Proud Heritage is the new national agency for lesbian, gay, bisexual and trans history, heritage and lived experience.
 Our goal is to create a national museum at first online and then as a physical institution, reflecting the diverse experiences of LGBT people across the country and through time.'
+[Jan 2011 - site appears to be defunct]

 The Queer Zine Archive Project (QZAP)